Know Your Cycle and Be Empowered in your Body

 What Happens When People Don’t Know Their Bodies?

-When people don’t know or understand their bodies and their fertility they can make decisions that cause themselves and others pain.
-The results of this can be unplanned and unwanted pregnancies and loss of innocence and hope.
+When people don’t know or understand their bodies and their reproductive health they can make decisions that cause themselves and others pain.
+The results of this can be unplanned pregnancies and loss of innocence and hope.
 It can change educational goals and opportunities and completely alter futures.
 In communities and households in crisis this can also result in trafficking, poverty and abuse as children are born into households that don’t want them or don’t have the capacity to care for them.

 Share this information with others